 The reality is that presidential candidates can't get to a majority of 270 electors without some combination of safe and swing states.
 The math simply doesn’t work otherwise.
 Every voter in every state matters.
 No state can safely be taken for granted unless candidates are prepared to feel the ramifications at the polls.

-Presidential elections are as much about the four years of governance before the election as they are about the final commercials.
+Presidential elections are not only about the TV commercials and campaign visits in the final weeks and months leading into Election Day.
+They are also about the four years of governance that preceded the election.
 How did California voters react when President Barack Obama decided not to allow construction of the Keystone Pipeline?
 How did Texas voters react when President George W. Bush issued his executive order prohibiting the use of federal funds for certain types of embryonic stem cell research?
 What do voters think of Donald Trump's decisions to build a border wall?
-How many voters will be influenced by Brett Kavanaugh's 2018 nomination to the Supreme Court and the response of each party?
+How many voters will be influenced by the contrasting situation at the border during the Joe Biden administration?
 Such decisions and their ramifications are part of governing, but they are also at least a part of “campaigning.”
 They do as much as a TV commercial (if not more) to influence voting decisions—as candidates and incumbents certainly know.

 At the end of the day, political parties and presidential candidates can’t ignore any state unless they want to risk losing that state’s electoral votes.